Palinana/spotify-web-api/README.md

 # spotify-lyrics

-The app fetches the currently playing song from Spotify and displays the lyrics.
-The lyrics are fetched from Genius.
+A React app that fetches the currently playing song from Spotify and displays the lyrics.

 ![image](https://user-images.githubusercontent.com/26104823/78945466-5ba97b80-7a8e-11ea-911a-5e7c1c7675fe.jpg)